Chennai 600028 (soundtrack): Songs

 The first song composed for the film was the duet "Yaaro" which had two versions: a "love theme" which had vocals by S. P. Balasubrahmanyam and K. S. Chithra and a "friendship theme" with vocals by Prabhu and S. P. Charan (the film's producer).
 When Prabhu sent the finished tune to S. P. Charan, the latter was however unsatisfied with it, but later agreed due to Prabhu convincing him.
 He suggested Yuvan to have a vintage orchestration resembling the melodies 1980s, referencing the song "Edho Mogam" from Kozhi Koovuthu (1982) which was set in the Carnatic raga Nayaki, and insisted on using live drums and orchestra so that it would reflect the musical style of Yuvan's father Ilaiyaraaja.
 While the love theme version was composed by Yuvan, the friendship theme version was composed by Premgi, under Gangai Amaren's suggestion, who believed that a song would become a hit if it has more than one version.
 (Note: In the interview, Prabhu referenced the songs "Shenbagame Shenbagame" from Enga Ooru Pattukaran (1987) and "Maanguyilae" from Karakattakkaran (1989)—both films directed by Gangai Amaren—which had two versions.
 Yesteryear songs in the 1970s and 1980s had hit numbers with two or three versions, which Prabhu attributed to Gangai Amaren.)

-The song "Un Parvai" sung by Vijay Yesudas was originally composed for Sarvam (2009) but as the film being shelved at that time, Yuvan played that tune for Prabhu which he agreed to use it for this film.
+The song "Un Parvai" sung by Vijay Yesudas was originally composed for the Vishnuvardhan-directional 2009 film Sarvam (which began its production in 2006), but as the film being shelved at that time, Yuvan played that tune for Prabhu which he agreed to use it for this film.
 Similarly, the song "Oh!
 Oh!
 Ennammo" was intended for another film.
 When Prabhu visited the recording session of the song, he found it to have a "jazzy" and "playful" tone and wanted to use it, though Yuvan stated that he had compose the tune for that particular film which he was on re-recording.
 However, that evening, Yuvan told Prabhu that he had not used it for re-recording and eventually gave the song to be used in this film as he liked it to the tune.